Looking for a part-time or casual job? There are lots of opportunities to find work while you study:

 Many businesses won’t bother formally advertising part-time jobs because they know they will get enough interest.
 For larger shops and retail chains you can look and see if they are advertising on their own websites.

 There’s also the age old method of going into stores and businesses and asking if they’re hiring.
 Many places around Manchester will advertise vacancies in their shop windows so its worth keeping an eye out when you’re out and about.
 Now is also a great time to be looking as many stores will start hiring for their casual seasonal staff.

 Don’t just look along Oxford Road, where you compete with thousands of other students looking for work.
 Check the city centre and areas like Didsbury, Withington and Stockport, all accessible via public transport.

 You can also look for part-time jobs on CareersLink – the Careers Services online portal for jobs and vacancies (it’s not just for graduate jobs) they also often advertise lots of part-time roles and casual jobs.

 The Students’ Union has a JobShop which also advertises casual and part-time work in Manchester.
 You can filter by vacancy type and location.
-They are also holding a Part-Time Jobs Fair on Wednesday 23 October, 10am-2pm in the Students’ Union.

 For more information on where to look for part-time jobs, how not to get caught out by scams, and information on getting a National Insurance number check out the Careers Service part-time jobs guide.